FirmwGuy/CEP/docs/L2_FLOW/L2-TELEMETRY.md

-# Layer 2 Telemetry, Retention, and Summaries
+# L2 Flow: Telemetry, Retention, and Summaries

 Layer 2 now reports how each flow decision was made, keeps a friendly eye on latency, and retires old choices when policies ask for it.
 Operators can glance at the new summaries to spot trouble before it compounds.